Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 **Dynamic section spacing and config-driven section padding are now fully live and verified.**

 The codebase maintains full backward compatibility while introducing the new theme-driven styling architecture.

+### Implementation Learnings

+- Implemented default fallback logic for `patternStyle` and `patternOpacity` in the `Section` component to ensure global theme defaults are applied when no per-section overrides are provided.
+- Extended `aboutSectionDataSchema` to include `patternStyle` and `patternOpacity` for type-safe pattern overrides in the AboutSection.
+- Updated `AboutSection` component to destructure and pass `patternStyle` and `patternOpacity` props to the `Section` wrapper, enabling background pattern support per section.
+- Added `patternColor` support in the `Section` component and Zod schemas, allowing any valid CSS color string (hex, rgba, named colors) for per-section pattern overrides.

 ## Important Clarification: Content Preservation Focus